Tips on Moving with Family from NZ to Australia [July 2025 Update]

 Drivers Licence

-When you first move from NZ to Aus with your family, you’ll be able to drive with your New Zealand drivers licence in most states for a maximum of 3 months.
+Initially after your move, you’ll be able to drive with your New Zealand driver’s licence in most states for a maximum of 3 months.
 Then, you’ll need to arrange an appointment with the relevant authority to get an Australian licence.

 Preparing to Move with Children

 The checklists, packing, and paperwork may seem like the most important parts of the move, but oftentimes, especially when moving with family, it’s getting everyone settled in that really makes a difference.
 Your children are used to their life and routine in New Zealand, so when you relocate to Australia, there may be a few hurdles to overcome as they adjust.
-Luckily, there are some easy ways to get ahead of this before your flight even takes off.

 Get Everyone Involved